Icinga/icinga2/doc/6-advanced-topics.md

     include (IcingaLocalStateDir + "/lib/icinga2/cluster/config/*/*")

+### Initial Sync

+In order to make sure that all of your cluster nodes have the same state you will have to pick one of the nodes as your initial "master" and copy its state file to all the other nodes.

+You can find the state file in `/var/lib/icinga2/icinga2.state`.
+Before copying the state file you should make sure that all your cluster nodes are properly shut down.

 ## Dependencies

 Icinga 2 uses host and service dependencies as attribute directly on the host or